Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Observations

-We obtained 1.3 millimeter observations of HD\,100546 by combining ALMA 12-m array extended (C40-9) and more compact (C40-6) configurations, in the context of Cycle\,4 project 2016.1.00344.S, resulting in baselines ranging from 19~meters to up to 12.2~kilometers and a total of 39-42 antennas.
-The combined observations are sensitive to spatial scales of up to 1\farcs5, with a spatial resolution of $\sim$20~mas (for Briggs weighting with a robust parameter of 0.5).
+We obtained 1.3 millimeter observations of HD\,100546 with the Atacama Large Millimeter/submillimeter Array (ALMA) by combining the 12-m array in extended (C40-9) and compact (C40-6) configurations, in the context of Cycle\,4 project 2016.1.00344.S.
+The resulting baselines ranged from 19~meters to up to 12.2~kilometers with a total of 39-42 antennas.
+The combined observations are sensitive to spatial scales of up to 1\farcs5.
 The long baseline observations were acquired on September 19, 22, and 23, in three different blocks of $\sim$90~min each (40~min on source).
 Precipitable water vapor ranged between 0.3 and 0.8~mm.
 Observations of atmospheric (J1147-6753), bandpass (J0635-7516), and flux (J1107-4449) calibrators were performed.
 The phase calibrator (J1147-6753) was alternated with the science target to calibrate the time-dependent variation of the complex gains.
 The cycling time for phase calibration was set to 8~minutes and 54~seconds for the compact and extended configurations, respectively.
 The ALMA correlator was configured in Frequency Division Mode (FDM).
 Two spectral windows with 1.875~GHz bandwidth were set up for detecting the dust continuum, centered at 232.005~GHz and 218.505~GHz, respectively.
 The $^{12}$CO(2--1), $^{13}$CO(2--1) and C$^{18}$O(2--1) transitions of carbon monoxide were targeted by configuring three spectral windows at rest frequencies of 230.538~GHz, 220.399~GHz and 219.560~GHz respectively.
 The spectral resolution for the line observations was 122.070~kHz (equivalent to 0.2~km~s$^{-1}$ channels).

 All data were calibrated by the ALMA staff using the ALMA Pipeline version 40896 in the CASA package \citep{McMullin2007}, including offline Water Vapor Radiometer (WVR) calibration, system temperature correction, as well as bandpass, phase, and amplitude calibrations.
 The short baseline and long baseline datasets were calibrated independently.